FelixOnline/v2/content/articles/2013-2-7-the-great-and-glorious-genius-alfred-hitchcock.md

 subtitle: >
   John Park likes but is not overawed by this tale
 date: "2013-02-07 22:57:30 +0000"

 # Attributes from Felix Online V1
 id: "3249"
 old_path: /film/3249/the-great-and-glorious-genius-alfred-hitchcock
 aliases:
  - /film/3249/the-great-and-glorious-genius-alfred-hitchcock
+imported: true
+comments:
+ - If I wasnt in my office I would have squelaed at how cute you look And the sands look amazing Except now I keep repeating the beginning of Days of Our Lives in my head And I lied to you last night My 7 things post is scheduled for tomorrow I wrote it todayIve far too many Herrmann favorites to list here but Im paratil to the 7th Voyage of SinbadJasonMysterious IslandJourney to the Center of the Earth era his Twilight Zone stuff and of course his collaborations with Hitchcock too bad about Torn Curtain though  both it as well as Frenzy would have benefited from his music From his later work both Obsession and Sisters are brilliant brilliant scores Sisters scared the hell out of me and its still one of DaPalmas best films warts and all and Obsession is depressingly great thanks to the soundtrack spiraling downward like Cliff Robertsons character in the filmThen theres the Truffaut films also amazing and in a way you could hear Bernie almost t

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true